s81320/A2-architecture/readme.md

 Most questions can be answered by searching for the keyword in the system design primer, then copy & paste or put it in your own words.

 The general idea is: Learn stuff about distributed systems.
+And how to scale them.
+How to design as distributed system, that can become a popular distributed system and will not collapse when the number of people using it increases and becomes BIG.

+Why do we learn this?
+The system design primer has a paragraph on the system design interview.
+But going to youtube and looking at the viedeos for this keyword is even more interesting.
+You might start with this one: https://www.youtube.com/watch?v=umWABit-wbk&t=1009s (Uber system design explained) https://www.youtube.com/watch?v=UzLMhqg3_Wc (Interview prep with all the keywords from this task. maybe a bit dry.)

 In distributed systems you have a distributed system / computers connected  via some kind of network, like the internet (yeah!).
 And they need to communicate: This is done through sharing (one or multiple) database(s) (old) or messaging / streaming (new!).
-The system design primer is focused on the "traditional" approach using databases and is not about messaging / streaming (which will be at the center of the kafka task).
+The system design primer is focused on the "traditional" approach using databases and is not so much about messaging / streaming (which will be at the center of the kafka task).

 Thinking about Consistency, Availability and Partition tolerance when describing or designing a distributed system is key!
 The CAP model is about these three things - it's key for the homework!